-DFS Foresters visit silviculture operation tracts and perform BMP inspections.
+DFS Foresters visit silviculture operation tracts, perform BMP inspections, and record total acreage of forest harvesting BMPs.
 During the course of the inspection, a forester will determine the status of the effectiveness of BMPs in protecting water quality and record this determination on the inspection forms.
 If a potential water quality problem exists, as defined by the law, the forester will document the problem on the BMP inspection forms.